evkx/evkx.github.io/content/models/audi/e-tron/e-tron_S_Sportback/_index.md

 ## Performance

-With overboost, the Audi e-tron S Sportback has a maximum power of 370 KW (503 hp / 496 bhp).
-Without overboost, it is 320 KW (435 hp / 435 bhp) The torque is 973 nm with overboost and 561 without overboost.
-It performs the 0-100km/h sprint (0-62mph) in 4.5 seconds with overboost and 6.6 seconds without overboost and has a top speed of 200 km/h (124 mph).
+With overboost, the Audi e-tron S Sportback reaches a maximum power of 370 kW (503 hp / 496 bhp).
+Without overboost, it delivers 320 kW (435 hp / 429 bhp).
+The maximum torque is 973 Nm (718 ft-lb).
+It can accelerate from 0 to 100 km/h (0 to 62 mph) in 4.5 seconds and reaches a top speed of 200 km/h (124 mph), demonstrating its solid performance.

 ## Battery, range, and charging